IronCoreLabs/davenport/src/tutsrc/storing-and-retrieving-wrappers.md

 Anyone wanting to factor out some of the boilerplate -- please be my guest, we'd love the pull requests.

-Now that we have a nice abstraction for persisting our user class, lets try it out:
+Now that we have a nice abstraction for persisting our user class, let's try it out:

 ```tut
 import Example._